OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 ### Octopus Server nodes {#ConfiguringOctopusforHighAvailability-OctopusServernodes}

-With the shared storage and database provisioned, you can now set up each of the Octopus server nodes.
+With the shared storage and database provisioned, you can now set up each of the Octopus Server nodes.
 An Octopus: HA configuration requires at least two nodes, and has been tested with up to four nodes.

 :::hint
 **Not a Windows cluster**